top of page

 How you can work with me

-• 1:1 Coaching – Person-centred, compassionate sessions on Zoom.
+• 1:1 Coaching – Person-centred, compassionate sessions online and via email.

 • Support Circles – Supportive, trauma-informed spaces grounded in compassion and community.